 What is Cactus leather?

-Cactus leather is a sustainable leather alternative made from Opuntia Cactus, developed and made in Mexico.
+Cactus leather is a sustainable leather alternative made from Opuntia Cactus.

 Mature leaves are cut from organically grown cactus plants, cleaned, mashed, and then left out in the sun to dry for three days prior to processing.
 It can then be dyed naturally, with a natural dyeing agent.
 The material is approximately 50% cactus plant, is cruelty-free and PETA approved.